nodejs/node-v0.x-archive/doc/api/net.markdown

 ### net.Server

 This class is used to create a TCP or UNIX server.
+A server is a `net.Socket` that can listen for new incoming connections.

 Here is an example of a echo server which listens for connections on port 8124: